model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 fn my_io_stubs() {}
 ```

+(It is likely that this could also be hidden behind a more ergonomic macro, that creates an empty function with the appropriate annotations.)
 When declaring a harness, users can use the `#[kani::use_stub_set("<stub_set_name>")]` attribute to apply the stub set:

 ```rust